Name: Isha Kembhavi

 Position: Channel Marketing

-I was looking to major in marketing and the degree at Middlesex had a great combination of general business subjects and marketing concentrations.
+I was looking to major in marketing and the degree at Middlesex had a great combination of general business subjects and marketing.
 Also, the idea of having the option to transfer to the UK campus was exciting!

 Q2.
 What aspects of your course did you enjoy most?

 Some of my subjects were very exciting, which I would credit to the professors.
-For instance, Marketing Strategy class always referred back to real-time organizational situations and case-studies which got me engrossed and fuelled my curiosity to learn further.
-The entire course structure too was well thought of and allowed me to build a base with subjects that had elements of finance, economics, organizational structures, and started to focus on my concentration as I moved forward.
+For instance, the marketing strategy class always referred back to real-time organisational situations and case-studies which got me engrossed and fueled my curiosity to learn further.
+The entire course structure too was well thought outand allowed me to build a base with subjects that had elements of finance, economics, organisational structures,which focused my concentration as I moved forward.

 Q3.
 What is your fondest memory of life at Middlesex?

 Looking back now, I have got so many memories I hold dear, but being a part of the winning team for the Business Case Study Challenge tops them all.We were right around the finals week, had our internships going on, and yet we worked really hard on the challenge; it was great to see it pay off!